githubnext/vitale/README.md

 ## Known issues

-- cell contents are written to the project tree with auto-generated filenames when you run a cell (you can delete them)
 - the server process is not cleaned up when the extension is deactivated (I'm not sure when this happens actually)
 - cancelling an execution only cancels it client-side; if you get your server stuck you can restart it with `Vitale: Restart Kernel`
 - each cell is its own module; you can't reference variables defined in other cells